geopandas/geopandas/doc/source/docs/user_guide/indexing.rst

 Indexing and Selecting Data
 ===========================

 GeoPandas inherits the standard pandas_ methods for indexing/selecting data.
-This includes label based indexing with :meth:`~pandas.DataFrame.loc` and integer position based indexing with :meth:`~pandas.DataFrame.iloc`, which apply to both :class:`GeoSeries` and :class:`GeoDataFrame` objects.
+This includes label based indexing with :attr:`~pandas.DataFrame.loc` and integer position based indexing with :attr:`~pandas.DataFrame.iloc`, which apply to both :class:`GeoSeries` and :class:`GeoDataFrame` objects.
 For more information on indexing/selecting, see the pandas_ documentation.

 .. _pandas: http://pandas.pydata.org/pandas-docs/stable/indexing.html